square/js-jose/README.md

 Overview
 --------
-JavaScript library to encrypt data in JSON Web Encryption (JWE) format.
+JavaScript library to encrypt/decrypt data in JSON Web Encryption (JWE) format.

-Note: this library currently only implements a subset of the JWE spec.
-For example, the code only performs encryption.
+This library is designed to work in the browser (tested in Chrome 38).
+It can do RSA-based public/private crypto as well as shared key.

 Extra headers aren't yet implemented.
 Some headers can be trivially supported ('jku', jwk', kid', 'x5u', 'x5c', 'x5t', 'x5t#S256', 'typ', 'cty', 'crit') by